wp-plugins/reaction-buttons/readme.txt

 2. Shows the sidebar widget with some dummy data.

 == Changelog ==
+= 0.9.9.1 =
+* added code for a statistics page in the backend from Fábio Silva

+= 0.9.9 =
+* added a shortcode for the widget (show top x posts...)

+= 0.9.8 =
+* added the possibility to deactivate reaction buttons based on categories.

 = 0.9.7 =
 * fixed a small error that prevented the ajax update in buttons with more than one whitespace.